Chelsea 0-0 Liverpool: Carabao Cup final player ratings as Edouard Mendy shines and Kepa Arrizabalaga blows it

 Ibrahima Konate - 6

-Did not look completely comfortable over his penalty but Kepa dived the wrong way and Konate breathed easy.
+Did not look completely comfortable over his penalty but he sent the ball over a leaping Kepa and breathed easy.
 Helped deal with Lukaku thanks to his physicality.

 Divock Origi - 6